maayanamos/terraform-project/README.md

 - Uses **Terraform modules** to keep the code modular and reusable.
 - Automatically creates and configures an IAM user and writes credentials to `~/.aws/credentials`.
 - S3 bucket is configured with public access (for website) while still disabling ACLs.
-- `user_data` installs and configures Nginx on instance launch.
 - Clean `.gitignore` to avoid uploading sensitive or heavy files (like `.terraform/` and state files).

 ---